 But what is waste in software?
 Unlike physical goods, software has no mass so it doesn’t need to take up space, and it doesn’t wear out.
 So do lean manufacturing concepts really apply to the software construction process?

-There’s another reason that unfinished work is considered waste in software development, and that has to do with tasks switching.
-It can take a lot of effort to come up to speed on a particular task, and when developers are asked to work on multiple projects at the same time there is a required ramp up time where the developer is re-familiarizing herself with the task and is not yet productive.
-This ramp up time can be quite significant when developers are asked to juggle several projects.
+There’s another reason that unfinished work is considered waste in software development, and that has to do with task switching.
+It can take a lot of effort to come up to speed on a particular task, and when developers are asked to work on multiple projects at the same time there is a required ramp-up time where the developer is re-familiarizing herself with the task and is not yet productive.
+This ramp-up time can be quite significant when developers are asked to juggle several projects.
 It’s far more efficient to take a project from start to finish as quickly as possible.
-Not only does this eliminate the ramp up time required on task switching but it also keeps us focused on delivering, as quickly as possible, value for the one feature we’re working on.
+Not only does this eliminate the ramp-up time required on task switching but it also keeps us focused on delivering, as quickly as possible, value for the one feature we’re working on.
 Rapid delivery means rapid feedback, which means we’re not wasting our time working on tasks that aren’t needed.

 Until a feature is tested and integrated into a system it is not considered done.
 All the work that sits in a queue waiting for quality assurance to test it is considered waste.
 Any change to a system that requires additional QA effort turns existing code into waste until it is tested.

 The way to eliminate this waste is to automate the process of verifying release candidates.
 Test-first development allows developers to create an automated suite of tests to validate release candidates so when the system is changed it can be verified with a keystroke.